This guide will help you quickly get started with Semly and understand how to analyze your brand’s visibility in AI answers.

 logo URL

-URL of the sitemap, that is sitemap.xml
+URL of the sitemap, i.e. sitemap.xml

 industry